Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Delete a message

-Use the `deleteChatMessage` method to delete a message.
+Use the `deleteChatMessage` method to delete a message in a thread.

 - `chatThreadId` is the unique ID of the thread.
 - `chatMessageId` is the unique ID of the message.